codevonnie/fourthyearproject/README.md

 * Download the Source Code into a local folder
 * Install [Nodejs](https://nodejs.org/en/)
 * Open the folder in your favorite Text Editor, we used [Visual Studio Code](https://code.visualstudio.com/download))
-* Open up the Integrated Terminal on VS Code.
+* Open up the Integrated Terminal on VS Code
-* CD into the Projects Directory if not already there.
+* CD into the Projects Directory if not already there
-* Run the Following command to run the server locally.
+* Run the Following command to run the server locally
 ```
 node .\server
 ```